-The whole of Microsoft just went 365.
+Microsoft drops Office 365 for biz.
+Now it's just Microsoft 365.
 Word

 All Redmond's major business offerings have become The One